 This Snettisham Spectacular, or Wader Spectacular, is one of the highlights of the Norfolk birding calendar.
 Open to absolutely everyone, young or old, experienced birder or not, this wader spectacular is most definitely worth making the effort for.

 My goodness you are in for a treat!

 This is a rare chance to see UK wading birds in their hundreds and thousands, literally being pushed off the mudflats by the fast incoming tide.
 They take off in one great throng, performing an incredible show in front of your very eyes, a mass of swarming birds, only to settle a little further along the mud flat, for it all to happen again and again, until they have to rest on the lagoon the other side of the sand bank when they are finally defeated by the incoming tide.

 It really is an incredible spectacle, and no wonder it’s called the "Snettisham Spectacular".
 If you go over to Norfolk Videos, you’ll see it with your own eyes.
 But nothing does it justice than actually being there and seeing it for yourself.

 It’s vitally important that you check the Snettisham tide timetables for early morning or later afternoon if you want to catch sight of any birds here at RSPB Snettisham.
 Or better still, visit the RSPB website for excellent article on the dates and times for the Snettisham Spectacular.

-The RSPB have timings (as on the above link) to the best times during the year to catch the Snettisham Wader Spectacular, but if you miss these particular times, you can still catch it from September to April.
-So all is not lost if you aren't able to make any of the specific dates the RSPB give.
+The RSPB have timings (as on the above link) to the best times throughout the year to catch the Snettisham Wader Spectacular.

 If you feel you would like to watch this with a guide, then the RSPB put on events for this particular activity.
 You can read all about the RSPB Reserves and Events here.